ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Auditors should be aware that the certification path information included in an unprotected `x5chain` header of a to-be-registered Signed Statement can be tampered with by a malicious Transparency Service (e.g., one that does not incorporate remote attestation), which may replace the intermediate certificates and ultimately connect to an unexpected root.
 This modification can allow malicious TS to forge Claims that look genuine except for the wrong trust anchor.
 Auditors MUST perform certification path validation in accordance with PKIX rules specified in {{-PKIX}}.
-In particular, auditors MUST verify that certification paths chain to one or more trust anchors (often represented as root certificates).
+In particular, Auditors MUST verify that certification paths chain to one or more trust anchors (often represented as root certificates).

 ## Security Guarantees